Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Numerical Experiments

 \subsection{Simulations of ODEs}

 The dataset used for training and evaluation consists of batches of trajectories, computed from the exact system using the fourth-order Runge-Kutta method over the time interval $[0, 5]$ with a time step of $0.05$.
-The initial conditions are sampled from a grid with coordinates ranging in $[-2, 2]$ in increments of $0.5$ in both $z_1$ and $z_2$ dimensions.
-This results in a total of $81$ trajectories, with only half of them randomly chosen to be utilized for training (i.e.\@ 40 trajectories).
+The initial conditions are sampled from a grid with coordinates ranging in $[-2, 2]$ in increments of $0.2$ in both $z_1$ and $z_2$ dimensions.
+This results in a total of $441$ trajectories, with only half of them randomly chosen to be utilized for training (i.e.\@ 220 trajectories).
+Note that in the forthcoming pictures we have limited ourselves to plotting only $100$ trajectories for clarity.
 We demonstrate that even with this relatively limited amount of data, the SA-NODE is capable of capturing the underlying dynamical system.
 In the following figures, red lines represent the simulated results of the training dataset by NODEs, while green lines represent the simulated results of the testing dataset by NODEs.
 These green indicators are crucial for assessing the model's generalization capability and how well it can predict the dynamics of unseen initial data.
 The neural network consists of 1000 neurons in the hidden layer and ReLU as the activation function.
-For training, we use the Adam optimizer with a learning rate of $10^{-4}$, training the network for $5000$ epochs.
-The weight parameter $\lambda$ in the loss function (\ref{eq:loss_dis}) is set to $10^{-5}$.
+For training, we use the Adam optimizer with an initial learning rate of $10^{-3}$, decaying it by a factor of $0.8$ every $1000$ epochs over a total of $10000$ epochs.
+The weight parameter \(\lambda\) in the loss function~\eqref{eq:loss_dis} is set to \(10^{-4}\), and the regularization function \(g\) is defined using the Lipschitz constant in~\eqref{eq:L_constant}.

 Figure \ref{fig:ODEs} summarizes our findings: on the left, we plot the evolution simulated by the SA-NODEs; in the center, the solution to the exact system; and on the right, the mean and standard deviation of errors.
 Here, the error for trajectory $k$ is defined by $e_k(t) = \|\z_{k}(t) - \x_k(t)\|$.
 In the right part of Figure \ref{fig:ODEs}, the red (resp.\@ blue) curve represents the mean value of \(e_k\) in the training (resp.\@ testing) set, while the shaded gray bounds indicate the standard deviation of \(e_k\) in the testing set.